Skip to main content

 MCP Server Capabilities

-Semaphore's MCP Server provides read-only access to your Semaphore organization via the following tools:
+Semaphore's MCP Server provides access to your Semaphore organization via the following tools and resources:

 • echo: Returns the provided message verbatim (handy for smoke tests)